Microsoft, OYO join hands to digitally transform travel industry

-New Delhi: Tech giant Microsoft and travel technology platform OYO on Thursday announced that they have entered a multi-year strategic alliance to co-develop next generation travel and hospitality products and technologies.
+New Delhi, Sep 9 (IANS) Tech giant Microsoft and travel technology platform OYO on Thursday announced that they have entered a multi-year strategic alliance to co-develop next generation travel and hospitality products and technologies.

 OYO will adopt Microsoft Azure as a key enabler to drive cloud-based innovations and reimagine the hospitality and travel tech industry.
 The solutions will be geared to benefit patrons who operate small and medium hotel and home storefronts.